 Ardern has been described as an “Anti-Trump”, a progressive politician who is a young liberal woman pushing for diversity and peace.
 She has been the PM since 2017 and is gaining international acclaim.
 She should stay put and political gambling odds should have her as a favourite if any open.

-Like Trump, Bolsonaro's main supporters tend to be white men.
+Like Trump, Bolsonaro’s main supporters tend to be white men.
 He holds views that border on xenophobic, homophobic, sexist, and populist.
-He is pro-gun anti-abortion and continues to divide an already fractured nation.
+He is pro-gun, plus anti-abortion, and continues to divide an already fractured nation.

 How to Read Political Odds

-If we hadn't hammered the point home yet, you can absolutely bet on politics.
+If we hadn’t hammered the point home yet, you can absolutely bet on politics.
 How to bet on politics?
-First, you will need to sign up to some of these best online sports betting websites.
+First, you will need to sign up for some of these best online sports betting websites.
 It is simple.
 Most accept most legal forms of payment including credit cards.
-And the 24-7 customer service helps you along the way.
+And the 24/7 customer service helps you along the way.

-Reading political odds shouldn't be too different than betting odds in general.
+Reading political odds isn’t any different than betting odds in general.
 The odds manifest as three formats:

 These odds are a translation of each candidate or team’s probability of winning.
 A favourite has a higher probability of success, hence you will have to pay more to win less.
 While an underdog has a lower chance of winning, hence you will win more than you bet.